-Intake and Evaluation staff provide information about participant direction opportunities in the COMP to all individuals applying for this program.
+Intake and Evaluation staff provide information about participant direction opportunities in the NOW program to all individuals applying for the program.
 Information provided at the time of application highlights the key differences between participant-directed waiver services and provider-managed waiver services in terms of the benefits, risks and responsibilities of each type of service delivery.
 The information is provided verbally and in writing.
-Support Coordinators provide additional information about participant direction opportunities to individuals and their representatives as they wait for waiver service delivery to begin.
-Information is provided verbally and is individualized based on requests by individuals or representatives and an assessment by the Support Coordinator of the need for additional information.
-Support Coordinators also assist informed decision making by individuals and their representatives about the election of participant direction during the development of the Individual Service Plan with information and training on the benefits, risks and responsibilities assumed by those who elect participant direction.
-Information is provided verbally and in writing.
+OA Field Office staff provide all options for service delivery models during assessment, and support coordinators provide additional information about participant direction opportunities to members and their representatives as they collaboratively develop an individual service plan or at annual reviews.
+At any time between annual ISP reviews waiver members or their representatives may elect to move one or more services to a participant-directed service delivery model.
+This may be also be offered verbally if members express discontent with a traditional provider or agency-delivered service.